 Is Pre-workout Good For Running?

-Yes, pre-workout is useful for running.
-It helps boost your energy and prevents lactic acid from making your muscles tired.
+Yes, pre-workout is good for running.
+It helps boost your energy and prevents lactic acid from building up which makes your muscles tired.

 I would caution against taking it all the time though.
 You might develop a tolerance to pre-workout and won’t feel the energy-boosting effects anymore.

 Use it wisely, and you’ll notice having longer runs.

 Evidence supports a range of carbohydrate uses for various athletic applications, from taking in 30 to 60 grams per hour during endurance events to simply rinsing the mouth with a carbohydrate solution before sprint events.

 What Should A Runner Look For In A Pre-workout?